Marion Isaac McClinton's "Police Boys" is like an episode of "Hill Street Blues" set in hell. ("Hell Street Blues," if you will).

 McClinton stages so much internal warfare between the cops that at times it's difficult to believe there's more violence on the streets.
 (As proof of the physicality of the production, two actors at Tuesday's performance had their hands bandaged from accidents during rehearsals and previews.)
 The playwright's point isn't that, like Greek tragedy, a fatal ending is inevitable.
 Instead, by showing how our society uses violence to combat violence, he is suggesting we look for a solution outside this cycle -- before it begins.

-Each character presents a different approach to the problem, which are reinforced by strong performances, particularly those of Faye M. Price, the play's only policewoman; Terry E. Bellamy as an ambitious former internal affairs stoolie; and Liann Pattison as a hard-as-nails assistant district attorney.
+Each character presents a different approach to the problem, and all are reinforced by strong performances, particularly those of Faye M. Price, the play's only policewoman; Terry E. Bellamy as an ambitious former internal affairs stoolie; and Liann Pattison as a hard-as-nails assistant district attorney.

 McClinton has been rewriting "Police Boys" throughout rehearsals and previews, and there's more work to be done.
 The play offers a lot to take with you; you just have to sift through too much to find it.